 Home Depot is one of America’s largest employers and attracts thousands of applicants a year, including felons.
 Home Depot will hire felons but is selective when doing so.
 Factors for employment consideration will include the time since conviction, type of felony and how well you can explain your past.

 Home depot is a large home improvement chain that has thousands of employees spread across the United States.
 If you have looked for a lists of employers that hire felons on the internet you may have found the Home Depot listed as “felon friendly.”
-We have not found this to be the case at all and have never had one report of a felon being hired by Home Depot regardless of time since conviction or the actual felony charge.
+We have not found this to be the case in SOME instances but not all.

 There are many rumors that Home Depot will hire felons and this is due to several reasons.
 The first reason is because felons always seem to get far into the hiring process without having any issues.
 Many felons have a first and second interview, complete their drug test (passing) and then are told that they can start orientation.
 Sounds great right?
-What happens is that when the background check comes back they will call you and tell you that are not eligible for employment.
-In some instances we have heard from some felons that have been hired and haven’t had any issues at all.
+What happens is that when the background check comes back they will call you or send a letter saying that are not eligible for employment.

 Home Depot runs a background check as the last step of the hiring process and they generally get it back just before orientation starts.
 We have heard reports that state that the applicant declared his or her felony on the application and even talked about it with the hiring manager.
 Thinking everything is great the applicant has high hopes of being hired but only to have their hopes dashed at the last moment.

 Here is what one applicant had to say;